EPA settlements with Suncor shed light on decades of environmental injustice in North Denver

 Green House Connection Center recently received a grant from the CDPHE for an Environmental Justice Program for North Metro Denver.
 Goodlet said the funds will focus on educating and engaging the community on environmental improvements in soil, water and pollution.

-“We try to tell folks both about the pollution in their community, but also provide solutions to the problem because folks are constantly being told that their environment is polluted, but then they're not given anything that they can do about it,” he said.
+“We try to tell folks both about the pollution in their community, but also provide solutions to the pollution problem because folks are constantly being told that their environment is polluted, but then they're not given anything that they can do about it,” he said.

-DeSouza is collaborating with Cultivando Colorado on developing new air monitoring systems that more precisely measure the pollution in specific areas.
-DeSouza said that the aggregate data currently used for air monitoring leaves areas like the one near Suncor overlooked.
+deSouza is collaborating with Cultivando Colorado on developing new air monitoring systems that more precisely measure the pollution in specific areas. deSouza said that the aggregate data currently used for air monitoring leaves areas like the one near Suncor overlooked.

 “We will be releasing a study soon where we've looked at the health impacts of pollution in Colorado, where we've looked at block level data and all of a sudden you can see specific hotspots emerge, such as around Suncor,” she said.